mailpile/Mailpile/README.md

 mailbox, a Maildir or a gmvault backup repository.

-## Setting up the environment and config ##
+## Setting up the basic config ##

-Until we've properly packaged Mailpile, you will need to configure your environment before running it, specifically the `PYTHONPATH` variable.

-The easiest way to do that is to enter the Mailpile source folder (the one with the `Makefile` and `README.md` in it) and use the recipe from the `Makefile`:

-    $ $(make dev)

-Once this has been done, you run `./mp` as described below.

-For best results, the next step is to tell the program your e-mail address and set up basic tags (`New`, `Inbox`, etc.) and filters so Mailpile will behave like a normal mail client.
+For best results, the first step is to tell Mailpile your e-mail address and set up basic tags (`New`, `Inbox`, etc.) and filters so Mailpile will behave like a normal mail client.
 Mailpile can do this for you, but if you are importing lots of old mail, you may want to